qqwui/Final-Flask-Coursework-qqwui/README.md

 - main.py is the main backend and also webserver for the project.
 Ideally, a dedicated webserver such as Apache would be used in production but it would be too complex to implement here.

 Note that heel.db is created by create_database.py and is not source code.
-Don't try to open it in a text editor
+Don't try to open it in a text editor Scripts in private/ and debugging/ should be ran in their respective directory.

+## How to run
+- Install Flask and bcrypt python libraries
+- run create_database.py *in the debugging/ directory*
+- run main.py
+- the website should be accessible on 127.0.0.1:8080